xively/xively_arduino/README.md

-Cosm Arduino library
+Xively Arduino library
 ================

-A library for Arduino to make it easier to talk to Cosm (the service formerly known as Pachube).
+A library for Arduino to make it easier to talk to Xively (the service formerly known as Pachube).

 This library **requires** the HTTP Client library at https://github.com/amcewen/HttpClient